tushar-c/tushar-c.github.io/_posts/2024-10-19-Understanding-Language-:-Transformers-Part-1.md

 If you made it this far, congratulations!
 We need to understand just one more concept before we can begin with the implementation of the transformer and that is, the **'Embedding Matrix'**.

 Understanding the _Embedding Matrix_ is really simple.
+The Embedding Matrix basically takes our one-hot vectors and projects them into real-valued vectors so that these may be fed into our Neural Networks and then the Network may adapt its weights through the backpropagation algorithm in the learning phase.

 ## Conclusion